09Jan2012

 Skulls and gore on the walls of the London Dungeon.

 The London Dungeons, by London Bridge, offers a gross and gory tour of the horrors of old London that boys, in particular, will love — it’s halfway between a haunted house and a history show.
 The Old Operating Theatre offers live demonstrations of 19th century surgery (no anaesthetic!) every Saturday.
-And the Hunterian Museum houses a collection of bizarre medical specimens and wildlife based on a nineteenth century collection.
+And the Hunterian Museum houses a collection of bizarre medical specimens and wildlife based on a nineteenth century collection: a great (free) thing to do with older kids in London.

 London Dungeons